vtex/cleaner-controller/design/initial-proposal.md

 * `GET cleaner object`
   * If not found: discard reconcile request
-* If TTL hasn't expired: schedule reconcile request for the time when it will be expired `(creationTimestamp + ttl)`
+* If TTL hasn't expired: schedule reconcile request for the time when it will be expired with `ctrl.Result{RequeueAfter: time.Duration(...)}`
 * Otherwise:
   * Resolve targets with `includeWhenEvaluating = true` and, if we aren't yet, start watching their kinds with a [EnqueueRequestsFromMapFunc](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/handler#EnqueueRequestsFromMapFunc).
 This means that whenever there is a update to these objects, we will lookup our index of `.status.resolvedTargets` and enqueue a reconcile request for any `Cleaner` object that references the updated object.
   * Evaluate conditions using [cel-go](https://github.com/vtex/cleaner-controller/blob/rfc/initial-proposal/design/initial-proposal.md):